William Rush Merriam

 William Rush Merriam (July 26, 1849 – February 18, 1931) was an American politician and banker.
-A Republican, he served as the eleventh Governor of Minnesota from 1889 to 1893.
+A Republican, he served as the 11th governor of Minnesota from 1889 to 1893.
 He also served as the first director of the United States Census Bureau under President William Mckinley.

 Life and career

-Merriam was born in Wadham's Mills, New York, the son of Mahala Kimpton (Delano) and Minnesota House Speaker John L. Merriam.
+Merriam was born in Wadham's Mills, New York, the son of Mahala Kimpton (Delano) and Minnesota house speaker John L. Merriam.
+His family moved to St. Paul, Minnesota in 1861.
 He served in the Minnesota House of Representatives in 1883 and 1887 and was the Speaker of the House in 1887.
-He served as the 11th Governor of Minnesota from January 9, 1889 to January 4, 1893.
+While in the legislature, he was elected president of the Merchants' National Bank in 1884.
+He served as the 11th governor of Minnesota from January 9, 1889 to January 4, 1893.
 He was a Republican.

+As Governor

 By 1888 a split in the state Republican Party was reflected in an unorthodox selection of a gubernatorial candidate.
 Instead of supporting the reform-minded incumbent, Andrew Ryan McGill, a majority of party stalwarts rallied behind William Merriam, an ambitious St. Paul banker and speaker of the Minnesota House of Representatives.

 Merriam's re-election campaign two years later was affected by another, more widespread phenomenon, the Farmers' Alliance.
 This third party of disaffected Republicans and Democrats was dedicated to promoting the commercial and social interests of agrarian America.
 Merriam defeated the Alliance candidate in 1890, but the upstart party significantly eroded his plurality.